rackerlabs/support-how-to/content/cloud-servers/create-a-sudo-user-in-ubuntu.md

        Retype new password:
        passwd: password updated successfully

-3. If you want to add new user contact information, enter them at the prompt or press **ENTER** to proceed with the defaults.
+3. If you want to add contact information for the new user, enter them at the prompt or press **ENTER** to proceed with the defaults.
 When you finish, press **y** to verify that the entered information is correct.

        Changing the user information for newuser
        Enter the new value, or press ENTER for the default